swaldman/sbt-ethereum/src/main/paradox/tasks/ens.md

 > ensSubnodeOwnerSet <full-subnode-ens-name>.eth <subnode-owner-as-hex-or-ens-or-alias>
 ```

-Resets the owner of a "subnode" to (a hierarchical name beneath) an existing ENS name.
+Resets the owner of a "subnode" for an existing ENS name.
 The @ref:[current sender](./eth/address/sender.md) should be the owner of the parent name.

 If the subnode does not already exist, but the parent name does, the subnode will be automatically created.